International Space Station Welcomes First Emirati Astronaut - UrduPoint

 MBRSC and Emirates Foundation are offering school and university students as well as the public the opportunity to participate in live video or radio sessions, with AlMansoori while on board the ISS, from MBRSC’s headquarters.

+A team from MBRSC, which includes Sultan Al Neyadi, and is headed by Salem Al Marri, Head of the UAE Astronaut Programme, will contact Al Mansoori, during his mission, twice a day from the Mission Control Centre in Moscow, to review the mission’s progress, and confirm Al Mansoori’s daily schedule aboard the ISS.

-Hazza Al Mansoori's ISS mission is part of the UAE Astronaut Programme, which is overseen by the Mohammed bin Rashid Space Centre.
-It is the first integrated programme in the Arab region to prepare national cadres to participate in human space flights and carry out various scientific missions.
+Hazza Al Mansoori’s ISS mission is part of the UAE Astronaut Programme, which is overseen by the Mohammed bin Rashid Space Centre.
+The UAE Astronaut Programme is the first integrated programme in the Arab region to prepare national cadres to participate in human space flights and carry out various scientific missions, in addition to becoming a part of the research carried out by the global scientific community to devise solutions to many challenges facing humanity.

+The UAE Astronaut Programme is funded by the ICT fund of the TRA.
+Launched in 2007, the fund, which is the first of its kind in the Arab world, aims to support research and development within the ICT sector in the UAE, to help it grow into a nationally significant and world-leading industry.